Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders

 If you're reading this page, you probably agree with me in saying that Stardew Valley is an amazing game.
 I've spent hundreds of hours playing it since it was released in 2016 (and that's hundreds of hours each on PC, Switch and PS4), and it's high on the list of my all-time favourites.

 Still, no matter how wonderful the game is, you're likely to get burnt out after a while and need a break.
-During my breaks for Stardew, I've sought out lots of games with similar game play and feel, because I just love the game style so much.
+During my breaks from Stardew, I've sought out lots of games with similar game play and feel, because I just love the game style so much.